swiss-seismological-service/hermes/README.md

 Software to insert hydraulic data from project-specific measurement gear into the database needs to be implemented specifically for each service setup.

-Note: HYDWS supports multiple boreholes, borehole sections, and meadurement parameters.
+Note: HYDWS supports multiple boreholes, borehole sections, and measurement parameters.
 Individual seismicity models may need, or support only a subset of of those.
-It is checked at runtime whether a seismicity model can handle the hydraulic data it is provided with, and whether it is sufficient to parametrize the model
+It is checked at runtime whether a seismicity model can handle the hydraulic data it is provided with, and whether it is sufficient to parametrize the model.

 The location and boundary parameters of the HYDWS web service are a RAMSIS project configuration

 ### The RT-RAMSIS core

-... (i.e. this repository) comprises the functionality of the QT config GUI, the task managers, serialization/deserialization, and the clients to all web services (fdsnws/event, hydws, seismicity forecast models, openQuake hazard assessment, risk assessment), and, in future, the thresholding and alerting.
-Requirements and nstallation is described below.
-The core depends on the data model, and, in order to provide real functionality, on the web services.
+This repository contains the task management and work flow functionality.
+Serialization/deserialization and the SQLalchemy datamodel is stored in the ramsis.datamodel repository, Helper functions that may be used by both RAMSIS and the model wrapper, such as spatial transformation functions, are stored in ramsis.utils.

+RAMSIS has two options for input data:
+* Via web services, FDSN or HYD web services.
+This is important for real time running of RAMSIS.
+This means that the data will always be fetched at run time and therefore be up to date.
+The urls of these web services will be defined at the project level but the input data will be stored with each forecast.
+* Via predefined data that is stored on the Project.
+In this case, the same input data will be used for every forecast.

 All web service components can be assessed remotely, over inthernet, and thus can be maintained by other responsibles, in different environments, operating systems, etc. Multiple RT-RAMSIS instances may use overlapping sets of web services.

+Requirements and installation is described below.

 ### The data model and tools.
 In order to make the data abstraction available as a dependency to seismicity